bulutmf/programming_questions/README.md

 This repository offers Java solutions to the interview questions.
-Note that this is a Eclipse project, so you can directly import and run it on Eclipse.
+Note that this is an Eclipse project, so you can directly import and run it on Eclipse.